lucky-leucrota/lucky-leucrota.github.io/docs/algorithms/transposition-cipher.md

 ## Keys and Help on Deciphering

-The key used for encrypting the messgges is "luckyleucrota" again.
+The key used for encrypting the messges is "luckyleucrota" again.

 > ⚠ This section is still in development ⚠